Last Updated on March 8, 2021 by

 6. Declutter Your Home

-Clutter makes your home look dirty, harbours dust and makes it hard to clean.
+Clutter makes your home look dirty, harbors dust, and makes it hard to clean.
 Get rid of things you no longer need to ensure you have a functional home that’s easy to clean.
 Clutter is a valid reason for your landlord to give you a notice or evict you.
-Clutter can be a fire hazard or attract vermin and odour to a house which are all valid reasons for your landlord to terminate your tenancy.
+Clutter can be a fire hazard or attract vermin and odor to a house which are all valid reasons for your landlord to terminate your tenancy.

 How To Deal With A Messy Tenant

 Are you a landlord who’s stressed by having a messy tenant?
-In this section, we take you through how to cope in the sticky situation and how to avoid such in the future.
+In this section, we take you through how to cope with the sticky situation and how to avoid such in the future.

 If your tenant is messy, you have the right to give them the notice to clean, then evict them if they don’t improve.
 For some tenants, they are more of hoarders which makes your apartment appear messy all the time.
 It would be best if you were careful when dealing with such since hoarding is considered a mental disorder by the American psychiatrist association.
 The federal housing authority protects hoarders, and you need to follow legal procedures.